 Furthermore, what little evidence there is to support the “cannabis causes schizophrenia” claim requires that the cannabis user be young.
 Most of Australia’s chronic pain sufferers are not young (see Figure 1, above).
-Australia’s GPs are quite capable of being extra-careful about prescribing cannabis to young patients, while prescribing it “easily” to older chronic pain sufferers.
+Australia’s GPs are quite capable of being extra-careful about prescribing cannabis to young patients, while prescribing it “easily” to chronic pain sufferers who are not young.

 Some anti-cannabis fear-mongers muddy the waters by claiming that cannabis can cause “psychosis.”
 That’s a scary-sounding word!
 However, it is defined as “perceiv[ing] or interpret[ing] things differently.”
 The colloquial term for cannabis-induced temporary psychosis is “getting high.”
 (Many Australians are rumoured to enjoy this.)
 Similarly, alcohol-induced beer goggles can make one perceive or interpret a potential companion differently, meeting the technical definition of temporary “psychosis.”
 Even eating chocolate can cause temporary psychosis.
 Don’t let the fear-mongers scare you.